WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: Better styling for post-states when viewing the server and site lists.
 * Fix: Missing variable value when installing memcached.
 Harmless - just threw a php warning.
 * Dev: Use global function to reset site permissions (refactor).
+* Dev: Add option for executing local post-processing scripts after a site is cloned.

 5.2.2
 ------